 — Joseph Smith, History of the Church, Vol. 6, pp. 408-409

-Anonymous asked: Hm, I think I understand but like, when he originally mentioned being mormon, he said it was a load of rubbish..I personally would consider him as atheist but then again, I am very confused about the whole situation.
+Anonymous said: Hm, I think I understand but like, when he originally mentioned being mormon, he said it was a load of rubbish..I personally would consider him as atheist but then again, I am very confused about the whole situation.
 Also, sorry for being a bother, but could you try and explain what a missionary is?

 No bother at all!

 I’m assuming you’re asking what a Mormon missionary is?